scalawithcats/scala-with-cats/src/pages/applicatives/index.typ

 Applicatives are often formulated in terms of function application, instead of the semigroupal formulation that is emphasised in Cats.
-This alternative formulation provides a link to other libraries and languages such as Scalaz and Haskell.
+This alternative formulation provides a link to much of the published research, and to other languages such as Haskell.
 We'll take a look at different formulations of Applicative, as well as the relationships between
 `Semigroupal`, `Functor`, `Applicative`, and `Monad`,